Click

 cause by the impingement of the African plate on the European

 same movement.)
-Unlike in Italy, the appears to be no subduction,
+Unlike in Italy, there appears to be no

-the "Berbers" (what foreigners call the Amazigh peoples.
-Tunisian
+the "Berbers" (what foreigners call the Amazigh peoples).

 Amazigh usually identify themselves as Arab Tunisians, unlike the